macwong/FacialRecognitionPrototype/README.md

 Coming soon...

 ### To do
+* Remove all hard-coded references to my folder structure
 * Python web service currently assumes that only 1 request will be done at once... will need some refactoring to allow for multiple asynchronous calls to the service
 * Refactor code for public consumption
 * Allow users to create models from scratch using the Electron client